luandretta/network/README.md

 * call users, so that I can communicate with them more quickly.
 * create communities, so that I can share content by specific theme.
+* message other users, so that I can get in touch with them privately.
 * write testimonials about other users, so that I can testify about the other users according to the relationship I have with them.